ionic-team/ionic-cli/docs/ionic-telemetry.md

 ## NAME
-telemetry -- Opt in and out of telemetry
+ionic telemetry -- Opt in and out of telemetry

 ## SYNOPSIS
-    ionic telemetry <opt-in>
+    ionic ionic telemetry <opt-in>

 ## DESCRIPTION
 Opt in and out of telemetry